vria/design-patterns/Behavioral/Visitor/README.md

 ```
 /**
+ * This results in that any method of any visitor can be called.
+ *
  * @var $field FormField
  * @var $visitor VisitorInterface
  */
 $field->accept($visitor);
 ```

-Any method of any visitor can be called.

 [FormField]: FormField.php
 [EmailField]: FormFields/EmailField.php